Zilliqa/ZIP/zips/zip-11.md

 gZIL must capture token holders that are long-term ecosystem participants with a deep-rooted interest in making the Zilliqa ecosystem grow and succeed.
 Issuing gZIL alongside staking rewards aims to capture those token holders.

+> _Market Value of gZILs_: gZILs will have no pre-defined exchange rate pegged to ZIL, i.e., gZILs cannot be redeemed for ZILs.
+However, since gZILs will be needed for ecosystem governance, we believe that a secondary market for gZIL may open up on the upcoming [ZilSwap DEX](https://zilswap.io/swap) that will help with the price discovery of gZIL.

 # Non-custodial Seed Node Staking Overview